VHDL-LS/rust_hdl/README.md

 - A complete VHDL language server protocol implementation with diagnostics, navigate to symbol, find all references etc.

 ### Status
-- Basic diagnosics based on parse errors and warnings.
+- Publishes diagnosics based on parse errors and warnings as well as semantic analysis.
 - Usable today to get full live syntax error checking.
 - Only full document sync